The Equipment Maintenance & Transit Operation Center microgrid

 - Deliver resilient transit operations for the County’s 1.1 million residents, ensuring buses can operate in the event of a main grid outage.

-- Become the largest renewable energy-powered bus depot and the largest transit depot microgrid in the nation
+- Become the largest transit depot microgrid in the nation

 - Lock in long-term cost predictability of energy supply